-Are you planning a family holiday in the West Country and want to discover some of the great days out In Somerset?
-If so, here is the perfect guide.
+Are you planning a family holiday in the West Country and want to discover the best days out in Somerset?
+If so, here are some of our best ideas to help you plan your trip.

-Somerset is a beautiful, rural county in the South-West of England.
+Somerset is a beautiful, rural county in South West England.
 It is a diverse county with a rich history, spectacular nature and beautiful sandy beaches.
+It’s an ideal location for a family holiday as there are so many fun things to do in Somerset.

-We’ll show you some of the best things to do in Somerset, including popular places of interest, historical sites and top attractions for families.
+In this post, we’ll share some of our best things to do in Somerset, including places of interest, historical sites and top attractions for families.

 Have a magical day out in Glastonbury

-Although many associate Glastonbury with its famous music festival, it’s actually a fascinating town in its own right.
-To be honest, it’s also one of the most interesting, quirky places to visit in Somerset.
+Although Glastonbury is intrinsically linked with its famous music festival, it’s actually a fascinating town in its own right.
+To be honest, it’s also one of the most quirky places to visit in Somerset.

+From Glastonbury Abbey, you can walk to the town centre.
 Glastonbury is an intriguing, mystical place with strong links to legend and folklore.
-This is apparent in its High Street, with its eclectic choice of weird and wonderful shops.
+This is even more apparent in its High Street, with its eclectic choice of weird and wonderful shops.
+You’ll also find a good choice of cafés and eateries.

-The gorge has a road running through it and it’s worth a drive through to see the impressive cliffs from the bottom.
+The limestone gorge has a road running through it and I recommend driving through for a view of these impressive cliffs from the bottom.

 The Cliffs Walk

-This circular walk starts in the lower gorge area, opposite the National Trust Information Centre and is 3 miles long.
+This circular walk is 3 miles long.
+The trail starts in the lower gorge area, opposite the National Trust Information Centre in Cheddar.
 It begins with a steep ascent on a rather stony path.
-Later, it levels out allowing you to absorb views from both sides of the cliffs and down into the gorge.
+Later, the path levels out allowing you toenjoyviews from both sides of the cliffs and down into the gorge.

-The gorge offers a treat for nature enthusiasts, with its diverse habitat and variety of plants and wildlife.
-If you are lucky, you will spot the feral goats and Soay sheep who freely roam here.
+Cheddar Gorge is a treat for nature enthusiasts, with a diverse habitat and variety of plants and wildlife.
+If you’re lucky, you will spot feral goats and Soay sheep who freely roam here.

 Geocaching at Cheddar Gorge

-There is some great geocaching to done up on the cliffs.
-Without giving any spoilers, there are some interesting hiding places and some rather unique caches to be found.
+If you are visiting Cheddar Gorge with kids, you can find a fantastic geocaching trail on the cliffs.
+Without any spoilers, you’ll find some interesting hiding places and unique caches to be found.
 Watch out for muggles though!

-If you are a geocaching novice, find out more in a beginner’s guide to geocaching.
+If you’re a geocaching novice, find out more in a beginner’s guide to geocaching.
 You don’t know what you’re missing!

-Eventually the walk will take you back to the village, where you can stop for tea and scones.
+After a clifftop walk at Cheddar Gorge, head for the picturesque village of Cheddar , where you can stop for tea and scones.
 We enjoyed a lovely cream tea at Cafe Gorge.
+It’s best to avoid the weekends, as it can get busy.

 Of course, you can’t leave Cheddar without buying some of its famous cheese.
 You could also get some local cider to go with it.